-High BMI as an indicator of overweight and obesity has negative impact on manifestation and severity of psoriasis.
+High BMI as an indicator of obesity has a negative impact on manifestation and severity of psoriasis.
 Obesity at an early age increases the risk of developing PsA.
-Prevention and early treatment of obesity may decrease the risk of PsA development and help in psoriasis management (1).
+Prevention and early treatment of obesity may decrease the risk of PsA development and help in psoriasis management [1].

-In our study observed higher BMI in patients with PSA confirmed results from the literature (1).
+In our study, the observed higher BMI in patients with PSA confirmed results from the literature [1].